 “Experience is a master teacher, even when it’s not our own.” - Gina Greenlee

 Let’s start with the most important – support groups

-“It isn't possible to create anything of scale beyond one person without first recognizing the need and then asking for help.”
+“It isn't possible to create anything that will scale beyond one person without first recognizing the need for support, and then asking for help.”

 In short, the right support system can become a powerful force in growing your business.
-You can share your struggles, entrepreneurial stress, and get answers to your queries in a support network.
-So where can you find such support groups?
+You can share your struggles, better manage stress, and get answers to your queries in a support network.

 Entrepreneurial communities over at Quora are helpful too.